 Short time spans are feasible if you pack up your belongings and you are residing in a country where the target language is spoken, or you work with the language often.
 These situations are called Immersion not many people can deny its language learning power.
 I’m not going to lie to you and tell you that French fluency can be achieved in 3 months (without immersion) because if you have these sort of expectations with your language learning endeavors, you’ll become discouraged when it takes longer.
 However, the type of fluency which many people ultimately want to achieve is a matter of years as opposed to months.
 Realistically, without being in an immersion environment, I stick with the number of 5 years, which involves talking good courses and supplementing your knowledge with native speakers or time abroad.

-If you think 5 years is a really long time then maybe Fluent in French NOW can help shorten that.
+If you think 5 years is a really long time then maybe this book can help shorten that.

 Proficient = A2, B1